Mcrich-LLC/Easy-Bridge-Backend/README.md

 * Setup the [Secrets.swift file](#setting-up-secrets)

 ## Setting Up Secrets
+* Create an API key for vapor to update itself and also get one from [twitter](developer.twitter.com)
-* Once you have your API key, create a new file called `Secrets.swift` in the brain-marks directory of the project, by typing `touch Secrets.swift` in Terminal
+* Once you have your API keys, create a new file called `Secrets.swift` in the Seattle-Bridge-Backend directory of the project, by typing `touch Secrets.swift` in Terminal
 * Use the file `Secrets-Example.swift` as the format for your Secrets.swift file.
 Paste your API key into the `bearerToken` property